A dirty and tired orange brick fireplace gets a brightened up, weathered lime washed brick makeover, plus a full tutorial to do it yourself.

 I found this lime wash called Romabio at Home Depot when looking around for the best way to tackle the job, and they had a website with a gallery full of gorgeous fireplace and house exterior makeovers and some helpful video tutorials to ease me into it.
 (This is in no way sponsored.
 The Romabio people have no idea I exist.
 I just really liked how this whole project went down.)

-This is what the lime looked like straight out of the container, just this goopy putty-like stuff… ya know, very technical terms. 😉
+This is what the lime looked like straight out of the plastic bucket, just this goopy putty-like stuff… ya know, very technical terms. 😉

 It was a long process of spraying and blotting and rubbing, and there’s really no science to it other than just work away at it until you get the look you want.